jeffpar/mandelbot/README.md

 	{% include mandelbot.html id="mandelbot1" %}

-Examples of both inline and predefined Mandelbot can be found in the project's [home page](INDEX.md).
+Examples of both inline and predefined Mandelbots can be found on the project's [Two Mandelbots](demo/two/INDEX.md) page.

 Mandelbots support the following properties: